sasha-alias/dadump/README.md

     python setup.py install

-In order to store a log file create a directory */var/log/dadump* with rights your user can right to it
+In order to store a log file create a directory */var/log/dadump* with rights your user can write to it

 ## Configuration